UN labour body: Qatar 'dismantles' kafala employment system | International

 UN labour body: Qatar 'dismantles' kafala employment system

-New labour rules in the energy-rich nation of Qatar “effectively dismantles” the country's long-criticised “kafala” employment system, a UN labour body said Sunday.
-The International Labor Organization said as of now, migrant workers can change jobs before the end of their contracts without obtaining the permission of their current employers.
+New labour rules in the energy-rich nation of Qatar "effectively dismantles" the country's long-criticised "kafala" employment system, a UN labour body said Sunday.
+The International Labour Organisation said as of now, migrant workers can change jobs before the end of their contracts without obtaining the permission of their current employers.

+"We call on Qatar to go further with these reforms, including removing the charge of absconding, to make sure that the rights of all workers are fully protected," Amnesty official Steve Cockburn said in a statement.
+Qatar, whose citizens enjoy one of the world's highest per-capita incomes due to its natural gas reserves, partially ended the "kafala" system in 2018.
+That system ties workers to their employers, who had say over whether they could leave their jobs or even the country.

 Qatar is being transformed by a building boom fuelled by its vast oil and natural gas wealth.
 Like other energy-rich Gulf nations with relatively small local populations, Qatar relies on well over a million guest workers, many of them drawn from South Asian nations including India and Nepal.
-Rights activists long have criticized the “kafala” system as allowing abuses of those foreign workers.
+Rights activists long have criticized the "kafala" system as allowing abuses of those foreign workers.
 This comes as Qatar will host the 2022 FIFA World Cup in the Arabian Peninsula nation.
-Having the winning bid for the soccer tournament brought renewed attention to labourers' rights in Qatar.
+Having the winning bid for the soccer tournament brought renewed attention to laborers' rights in Qatar.
+Meanwhile Sunday, the United Arab Emirates announced it now requires private employers to grant new fathers five paid days off after the birth of a child.

 - READ MORE ON: